groupdocs-viewer/GroupDocs.Viewer-Docs/net/developer-guide/loading-documents/load-password-protected-document.md

 hideChildren: False
 ---

-The encryption protects data and allows only authorized persons to open the file.
+The encryption protects data and allows only authorized people to open the file.
 When a file is encrypted, the password must be specified to open the file.
 To learn how to identify the encrypted file, please refer to the [Check if a file is encrypted]({{< ref "viewer/net/developer-guide/retrieving-document-information/how-to-check-if-file-is-encrypted.md" >}}) page.

 To load and render an encrypted document, follow these steps: